3 Project Management Tips on How to Motivate Your Team

 2. Share some personal productivity tips with your team

-- Create internal work plans. it’s simple: if you’ve got a deadline to deliver a document to a client on Friday, set up a few short checkpoints.
-This will avoid you looking like a box checker, and it will motivate the team to get work done in advance to share with the team and collect feedback.
+- Create internal work plans.
+It’s simple: If you’ve got a deadline to deliver a document to a client on Friday, set up a few short checkpoints.
+This helps you avoid looking like a box-checker, and it will motivate the team to get work done in advance to share with the team and collect feedback.
 It’ll also make the final product a lot stronger, because you’re enforcing a level of collaboration and peer review.

-- Set up a RACI (Responsible, Accountable, Consulted, Informed) Matrix to make sure that everyone on the team is 100% in the know about who is doing what and when. it might take a bit of time to set this one up, but the time spent will pay off.
-In the end, projects with RACI matrices avoid confusion about ownership and review, and create a project culture of accountability and open communication.
+- Set up a RACI (Responsible, Accountable, Consulted, Informed) Matrix.
+This ensures everyone on the team is 100% in the know about who's doing what and when.
+It might take a bit of time to set this one up, but the time spent will pay off.
+In the end, projects with RACI matrices avoid confusion about ownership and review and create a project culture of accountability and open communication.